Max Schneider: Personal life

 Schneider grew up in Woodstock, New York.
 He was raised Jewish.
 His father is from a Jewish family and his mother converted to Judaism.
+In 2018, the artist underwent surgery that required a vocal rest for four months.
 Max married Emily Cannon at a courthouse on April 1, 2016, and welcomed their child, a daughter named Edie Celine, in December 2020.

+In an interview in 2020, Max Schneider explains why he collaborated with so many artists.
+Since he is an only child, he explains that when he meets other musicians, he feels like the best way to connect is through music.
+In the interview, Schneider says, "There's a spark of magic in every collaboration, and you find you made a song that you never would have done if you were alone in your room."